 But feedback shouldn’t have this negative connotation.
 The whole goal of giving feedback in the first place is to affirm that something is already the best it could be or, if not, to present ways to improve it.
 Either way, feedback is there to provide a positive effect.

-The whole reason why feedback is perceived as something negative is that, often, it isn’t provided correctly nor constructively (more on that below).
+The whole reason why feedback is perceived as something negative is that, often, it isn’t communicated correctly nor constructively (more on that below).
 But before we dive into that, let’s quickly look at the different sources of feedback in the workplace.

 Feedback routes at work

 So what are common directions of feedback being given and received within the workplace?
-Although anyone can (and should be able to) give feedback to anyone, there are three common routes that feedback follows within an organisation.
+Although anyone can (and should be able to) give feedback to anyone, there are three common communication routes that feedback follows within an organisation.